railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/5_14_Stock_logistic.rst

 :guilabel:`Location if link is fixed`.

 Some operations take a certain time between order and execution.
-To account for this lead time, you can set a figure in days in the field :guilabel:`Link lead time`.
+To account for this lead time, you can set a value in days in the field :guilabel:`Link lead time`.
 Then the extra move (automatic or not) will be carried out several days after the original move.
 If you use the mode 'automatic without step', the lead time is inserted directly into the initial order.
 In this way you can add security lead times at certain control points in the warehouse.